wallarm/product-documentation/docs/latest/user-guides/ip-lists/whitelist.md

     1. [Update deployed modules](../../updating-migrating/general-recommendations.md).

-        During the module upgrade, please ensure that Wallarm node processes requests originated from whiteelisted IP addresses as expected or adjust filtration mode settings to the released changes.
+        During the module upgrade, please ensure that Wallarm node processes requests originated from whitelisted IP addresses as expected or adjust filtration mode settings to the released changes.

     2. If the Wallarm node version is 2.18 or lower, [migrate current IP blacklists and whitelists to a new IP lists scheme](../../updating-migrating/migrate-ip-lists-to-node-3.md).